christensenjairus/Incrypto/README.md

 	* `electron .` will simply run it.
 You'll need electron installed globally for this.
 Install it with `npm i -g electron` and then `electron .` will run the app.
 	* `electron-forge` will compile it first.
 Run `npm i -g electron-forge` to install the compilation engine allowing `npm start` to function.
 Then run `npm start` to run the app.

+On Windows, you may need to enable scripts to be run in order for this to work

+        `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force`

 These commands will ***not install*** the app, only *run* it, which is great for manipulating the `encryption.js` file (see "Encryption File and Rules" below)

 #### To Package & Install Incrypto (Making your own Installer)